waku-org/research/incentivization.md

 - local reputation - see https://github.com/waku-org/research/issues/48
 - global reputation - see https://github.com/waku-org/research/issues/49

-Reputation may also be use to rank clients to prevent DoS attacks when a client overwhelms the server with requests.
-While rate limiting stops such attack, the server would need to link requests coming from one client, threatening its privacy.

 ## Results cross-checking

 As there is no consensus over past messages, a client may want to query multiple servers and merge their responses.